Frequently Asked Questions

 Our peak sun hours data is averaged over the year, accounting for seasonal variation.
 However, we recommend oversizing panels by 25% (already built into calculations) to handle less sunny periods.
 Battery backup hours setting also helps bridge cloudy days.

 Not yet.
-MVP focuses on off-grid (standalone) systems, which are most common in Nigeria due to unreliable grid power.
-Hybrid system support (automatic grid switching) is planned for Phase 2.
+The current version focuses on off-grid (standalone) and inverter-only backup systems, which are most common in Nigeria due to unreliable grid power.
+Full hybrid system support (automatic grid switching with net metering) is planned for a future update.

 Still Have Questions?